 Group 19's work is organized around three goals:

 Amnesty's human-rights work combines central direction and grass-root initiatives.
-Group 19 members take turns serving for one year as the group coordinator.
+Historically Group 19 members take turns serving for one year as the group coordinator.
 In group meetings, we select the cases and campaigns for group actions.

 Case coordinators work with AIUSA's country co-ordination groups, which are made up of experts who specialize in the geographic areas where the cases are located.
 Group members participate by developing strategies, conducting research, and carrying out actions.
 In the past, Group 19 has been extremely successful in seeing its adopted prisoners released.